topolvm/topolvm/README.md

 This repository contains these programs:

+- `topolvm-controller`: CSI controller service.
+- `topolvm-scheduler`: A [scheduler extender](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/scheduler_extender.md) for TopoLVM.
-- `csi-topolvm`: Unified CSI driver.
+- `topolvm-node`: CSI node service.
 - `lvmd`: gRPC service to manage LVM volumes.
 - `lvmetrics`: A DaemonSet sidecar container to expose storage metrics as Node annotations.
-- `topolvm-scheduler`: A [scheduler extender](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/scheduler_extender.md) for TopoLVM.
-- `topolvm-node`: A sidecar to communicate with CSI controller over TopoLVM [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
-- `topolvm-hook`: A [MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) for `topolvm-scheduler`.
-- `topolvm-controller`: A sidecar controller for cleanup.

 `lvmd` is a standalone program that should be run on Node OS as a systemd service.
-Other programs are packaged into container images.
+Other programs are packaged into [a container image](https://quay.io/repository/cybozu/topolvm).

 Getting started
 ---------------